Defxult/reactionmenu/README.md

 </div>

 ## Github Updates vs PyPI Updates
-The Github version of this package will always have the latest changes, fixes, and additions before the [PyPI](https://pypi.org/project/reactionmenu/) version.
+The Github version of this library will always have the latest changes, fixes, and additions before the [PyPI](https://pypi.org/project/reactionmenu/) version.
 You can install the Github version by doing:
 ```
 pip install git+https://github.com/Defxult/reactionmenu.git
 ```
 You must have [Git](https://git-scm.com/) installed in order to do this.
-With that said, the current README.md documentation represents the Github version of this package.
-If you are using the PyPI version of this package, it is suggested to read the README.md that matches your PyPI version [here](https://github.com/Defxult/reactionmenu/releases) because documentation may have changed.
+With that said, the current README.md documentation represents the Github version of this library.
+If you are using the PyPI version of this library, it is suggested to read the README.md that matches your PyPI version [here](https://github.com/Defxult/reactionmenu/releases) because documentation may have changed.

 * `Github: v2.0.2`
 * `PyPI: v2.0.2`